cegeka/dev-workflow-skeleton/README.md

 ### Setup
 1. `git clone https://github.com/cegeka/dev-workflow-skeleton.git`
-2. `cd dev-workflow-skeleton/ops/db`
+2. `cd dev-workflow-skeleton/ops/scripts`
-2. `./build.sh` to build the docker container containing the data base
-3. `./run.sh` to run the data base
+2. `./start-local.db.sh` to run the database
 4. `cd ../../dws` to get from the project root to the maven root
 5. `mvn clean install` to initiate the data base content
 6. run the application in eclipse